 -- Alexander Schmemann, Radio Liberty Broadcast

-Father Alexander Schmemann (?1983) was a prolific writer, brilliant lecturer, and dedicated pastor.
+About the Author: Fr Alexander Schmemann (+1983) was a prolific writer, brilliant lecturer, and dedicated pastor.
 Former dean and professor of liturgical theology at St Vladimir's Orthodox Theological Seminary, his insight into contemporary culture and liturgical celebration left an indelible mark on the Christian community worldwide.

 Celebration of Faith, vol. II: The Church Year